 Introduce School Placement Raw Score Cut Off Point And Save Our Education

-The 2023 BECE results and School Placements are out, but the kind of grades students are making some of which have been trending on the internet leaves much to be desired.
-Students with aggregates from 30 to 48 complaining and requesting for placement into grade A schools is sad and laughable at the same time, but we can find solutions to such annoying poor grades after students 9 years of basic education.
+The 2024 BECE results are out, with the school placements expected to be released soon.
+But the kind of grades students are making, some of which have been trending on the internet, leaves much to be desired.
+In 2023, students with aggregates from 30 to 48 complaining and requesting placement into grade A schools are sad and laughable at the same time.
+We can find solutions to such “annoying poor grades” if we want to avoid students obtaining such grades after 9 years of basic education.

 The Basic Education Certificate Examination (BECE) administered by WAEC needs a new cut-off point to be introduced by the Ministry of Education.